anmud/learntocode/css-in-depth/007_Structural Selectors.md

 ![StructuralSelectors10](./StructuralSelectors10.png)

-The difference between `:last-child` and `:last-of-type`: it doesn't matter how many elements there are in the div - `:last-of-type` selector will match every element that is last of it's type.
+The difference between `:last-child` and `:last-of-type`: it doesn't matter how many elements there are in the div - `:last-of-type` pseudo class will match every element that is last of it's type.
 The `:last-child` selector will match only one last element of the div, and it doesn't matter of what type it is.
 The thing is, this doesn't match classes.

 If we do
 ```css